Red Rose, White Rose (novella): Historical background

 The novel was first published in the year of 1944.
 Set in the 1930s and 1940, Shanghai was still under Japanese occupation.
 As an imperial colony, various old values were shaken by the collision of new ideas, including the values of marriage and love.
 Traditional values of marriage were subverted, and people began to pursue freedom and liberation.
 However, the incomplete ideological revolution disturbed choices around marriage.
 At the same time, calls to promote equality between the sexes were continuously strengthened under the influence of the global feminist movement.
 Although male-dominated society has not been overturned in China, it gave birth to a small group of women with independent ideas.
 Therefore, in the context of this era, the love between men and women described by Chang is always rebellious, failing and complex.
-The novel Red Rose, White Rose is also considered one of her responses to the feminist consciousness.
+Red Rose, White Rose is also considered one of her responses to the feminist consciousness.

 Writing inspiration

 Reflecting the decline of the old culture in this novel, Zhang's original intention is not to criticize, but to show the real tragedies and comedies of ordinary people during that time.
-In 1971, Zhang Ailing mentioned the novel Red Rose, White Rose in an interview with the Taiwanese writer Shuijing, saying, "After writing this story, I feel very sorry for Tong Zhenbao and White Rose.
+In 1971, Zhang mentioned the novel Red Rose, White Rose in an interview with the Taiwanese writer Shuijing, saying, "After writing this story, I feel very sorry for Tong Zhenbao and White Rose.
 I have met both of them.
 But of Red Rose, I have only heard of her."
 Later, she also told a friend: "The hero is a friend of my mother.
 He told my mother and aunt about this matter.
-At that time, I was a child, and he thought I didn’t understand.
+At that time, I was a child, and he thought I didn't understand.
 Who knows that I'd remember it all?"
 According to Zhang, it can be inferred that the original idea of this novel came from the true story that she heard.
 Then, based on her rich imagination and exquisite writing, the novel was born.
 As for the prototypes of the characters, it is beyond investigation now.